-Equipment Crossing: If constructing equipment crossings over S or F Water, information must be in Question 14.
+Equipment Crossing: If constructing equipment crossings over S or F Water, you must include this information in Question 14.

-LWD Placement/Removal in Type S or F Waters: In Question 28, describe whether large woody debris (LWD) will be placed in or removed from the stream, the location of the activity, the species, and dimensions of LWD to be used, and approximate placement.
+LWD Placement/Removal in Type S or F Waters: In Question 28, describe whether large woody debris (LWD) will be placed in or removed from the stream, the location of the activity, the species and dimensions of LWD to be used, and approximate placement.
 Include designs.